jhnwllr/gbif_reverse_jackknife/README.md

 Here I plot an example of the results of a primate species with one **outlier** in Oregon State.

-[The point(s)](https://www.gbif.org/occurrence/1145339223) occur(s) at he Oregon Regional Primate Research Center.
+[The point(s)](https://www.gbif.org/occurrence/1145339223) occur(s) at the Oregon Regional Primate Research Center.

 Cumulative frequency plots are to the right.
 Bioclimatic surface values are on the x-axis and frequency on the y-axis.
 Black-colored points very much to the right or left or right are outliers.
 I also write the number of other surfaces that flagged this point as an outlier as a little number next to the point.

-Because of multiple-comparisons, a point should not be considered a "true outlier" unless it an outlier in > 5 surfaces.
+Because of multiple-comparisons, a point should not be considered a "true outlier" unless it an outlier in **> 5 surfaces**.

 https://www.gbif.org/occurrence/1145339223
 Oregon Regional Primate Research Center